 Problems of the helicopter fleet of Russia

 After the next fall of the Mi-24 in Primorye, the question of the extremely critical condition of the entire helicopter fleet of the Ministry of Defense of the Russian Federation was raised again.
-Aging machines and the lack of modern equipment on board the helicopter during intensive operation sooner or later leads to a plane crash.
+Aging machines and the lack of modern equipment on board a helicopter during intensive operation sooner or later leads to aviation disaster.
 However, the state defense order program provides for a complete renewal of the helicopter fleet.
-It remains only to hope that this will happen soon.
+One can only hope that this will happen soon.

 What the coming day prepares for us

 At the end of the collapse of the USSR (1991), the Ministry of Defense of the Soviet Union had more than 5000 helicopters.
 Most of these vehicles went to the Russian Armed Forces, which currently include about 1500 helicopters of all classes.
 For more than one and a half decades, the helicopter fleet has not been updated, which led to a sharp reduction in vehicles.
 Of course, a number of new machines were adopted, including the combat Ka-50.
 But it was a purely nominal step, since new models did not enter into mass production, despite the fact that the need for rotary-wing machines did not decrease.
 After all, the army was still faced with the task of repelling a possible aggression, and, on the territory of the former Union, one after another, armed conflicts often arose with the participation of Russia itself.
 In addition, the helicopter, and now remains one of the strategically important military vehicles.
 This car was found everywhere work: from the Moscow military units and up to Kamchatka.